Cohort 5 (2025)

 Target Population:

-Patients with diabetes receiving care at UAB Medical Center or Cooper Green Mercy Health Services—particularly those managing complex medication regimens or affected by social determinants of health during post-discharge care transitions.
+Patients with diabetes receiving care at UAB Medical Center or Cooper Green Mercy Health Services—particularly those managing complex medication regimens or affected by non-clinical determinants of health during post-discharge care transitions.

 Relevance to Community: